qtnc/swan/docs/stdlib.md

 - draw([random=rand], weights): randomly draw an element from the list, selecting the element with probabilities weights (See Random for more info).
 Drawn element isn't removed from the list.
 - insert(index, ...items): insert one or more items starting at the given position
 - indexOf(needle, start=0): search for needle in the list, return its position if found, -1 if not
+- iterator: return an iterator to iterate through the elements of this list in order
 - lastIndexOf(needle, start=length): search for needle in the list from the end, return its position if found, -1 if not
 - length: return the number of element in the list
 - lower(needle, comparator=::<): return the index of the greatest element less or equal than needle by doing a binary search.
 This suppose that the elements are sorted.